 As we near the Thanksgiving holiday, you can feel the excitement in the air.
 Preparations and plans are being made for celebrations with family and friends.
 Some may think that not much would be happening in the world of local real estate.
 I am here to tell you that there is plenty happening in real estate.
 In the last three days I got two properties under contract.
 That’s what a professional, full-time agent does…they sell real estate no matter the season.
 And yes, even though this is a lazy Saturday afternoon for many, I am happy to be typing up this Braemar Property Value Report.

-This particular report focuses on the sales activity from July to August in the Heritage Series.
+This particular report focuses on sales in the Heritage Series.
 Heritage Series homes are mid-sized single family homes, built by Brookfield Homes.
 They have two car attached garages and include the following floor plans: Exeter, Yardley, Zachery (a.k.a.
 Zurich) & Waverly.
 The homes built by Coscan in Braemar North Gate are also included in this group, as they are similar in size.

 Associate Broker-Licensed in VA